Paul Green (footballer, born 1987): Hereford United (loan)

 On 29 August 2013, Green joined up with Conference National rivals Hereford United on a one-month loan deal.
 Paul made his Hereford United debut two days later in a 2–1 win over Welling United.
 After making seven league appearances, his month-long spell with Hereford United came to and end and he returned to Forest Green Rovers.

 Tamworth

 It was announced on 8 July 2014 that Paul Green had returned to his former club Tamworth of the Conference North.
 Following a disappointing start to the season, manager Dale Belford left the club, Green was asked to perform the role of caretaker assistant manager, working alongside Rob Purdie, who took on the role of caretake manager.
 The pair only led the team for one game, a 1–1 home draw with Colwyn Bay.

 Solihull Moors

 On 26 May 2017 Solihull Moors manager Liam McDonald announced that the club had signed Green from Tamworth.

 Tamworth

 It was announced on 23 May 2018 that with the expiry of his contract, Paul Green had left Solihull Moors to return to Tamworth in a player-coach capacity.

 On 1 March 2019 it was confirmed that Green had departed the club by mutual consent.

+International career

+Green made eight appearances for the England under-16 side between 2002 and 2003, scoring once.
+He featured in the Victory Shield, Walkers International Tournament and in the Tournoi de Montaigu.